 So let’s talk about this.
 I’m working off the assumption that everyone has a limit, everyone has a weak point of some kind.
 So does it mess with you?
 Does it ‘break your glass house?’
 Okay, that’s fine.
 Your feelings are real, what you’re experiencing is real.
 This is about what we can learn from those moments.

-I checked around: there don’t appear to be any specific survival guide tips for these moments, I decided to write one myself.
+Up until now, there don’t appear to be specific survival guide tips for these moments.
+So, I decided to write one myself.
 Here, without further ado, is the …

 Survival Guide for Creative People – Part One

-I preface the rest of this discussion by saying, I know that writing isn’t the most stressful job on the planet.
-I get it.
+I preface the rest of this discussion by saying, I get it.
+I know that writing isn’t the most stressful job on the planet.
 There’s a reason I’m not a cop or an EMT or a soldier.
 Nothing in this post (or the next one) should be taken to mean: “Writing is the world’s toughest job.”
-Any time I start thinking that it is, make me stand in a Home Depot parking lot picking up day labor gigs.
+Any time I start thinking that it is, make me stand in a Home Depot parking lot to pick up a day labor gig.

 But, the life is still the life.
 Putting your written work out there will expose every stress, insecurity or anxiety you never knew you had.
 There’s a reason many authors suffer from addiction.
 There’s a reason writers are prone to depression.
 How do you wrestle with that dichotomy of ‘this is what I need’ / ‘this is what hurts me?’

 I have no idea.
 Until an answer presents itself, let’s create the Survival Guide for Creative People.
 Taking a page from Lofty Wiseman’s SAS Survival Guide, I decided to break all this down like a real rescue plan.
 Let’s begin with Part One: